rtaormina/waterwatch/README.md

 cd frontend
 npm run e2e
 ```
-To reset the test database, run:
+In case you want to reset the test database to its initial state, run:
 ```bash
 ./test-reset-db.sh
 ```